raikasdev/air-light/README.md

 All .js files in `/js/src/*` is built to production bundles in `/js/prod/` folder and development bundles in `/js/dev/` folder with the same name and loaded corresponding to the WP_ENV environment variable.
 The production scripts can be loaded on development by using `?load_production_builds` URL parameter.
 The main scripts file loaded in front end is `/js/src/front-end.js`.

 If you want to add a piece of custom JS, create a file under `/js/src/modules/` and import or require it in `/js/src/front-end.js`.
 If you need a admin-specific JS, add a `/js/src/admin.js` and then enqueue `/js/dist/admin.js` with `enqueue_admin_scripts`

-#### Legacy support

-Our build uses babel to translate scripts to ES2015 compatible JS, so you can use modern JS syntax without thinking about backwards compatibility.
-There is a `/js/src/legacy.js` file, which contains the needed polyfills for browsers not supporting the ES2015 syntax and is automatically loaded on the header when such browser is detected.

 #### Linter